juniorsundar/neorg-extras/README.md

                         fuzzy_finder = "Telescope", -- OR "Fzf" OR "Snacks".
-Defaults to "Telescope" fuzzy_backlinks = false, -- Set to "true" for backlinks in fuzzy finder instead of buffer roam_base_directory = "", -- Directory in current workspace to store roam nodes node_name_randomiser = false, -- Tokenise node name suffix for more randomisation node_name_snake_case = false, -- snake_case the names if node_name_randomiser = false
+Defaults to "Telescope" fuzzy_backlinks = false, -- Set to "true" for backlinks in fuzzy finder instead of buffer roam_base_directory = "", -- Directory in current workspace to store roam nodes node_no_name = false, -- no suffix name in node filename node_name_randomiser = false, -- Tokenise node name suffix for more randomisation node_name_snake_case = false, -- snake_case the names if node_name_randomiser = false
                     }